 Trustworthy Device – a medical device that: (1) is reasonably secure from cybersecurity intrusion and misuse; (2) provides a reasonable level of availability and reliability; (3) is reasonably suited to performing its intended functions; and (4) adheres to generally accepted security procedures to support correct operation.

+Uncontrolled risk – when there is unacceptable residual risk of patient harm due to inadequate compensating controls and risk mitigations.

+Unresolved anomaly – a defect that still resides in the software because a sponsor deemed it appropriate not to correct or fix the anomaly, according to a risk-based rationale about its impact to the device’s safety and effectiveness.

 Updatability and Patchability – the ease and timeliness with which a device and related assets can be changed for any reason (e.g., feature update, security patch, hardware replacement).

 Update – corrective, preventative, adaptive, or perfective modifications made to software of a medical device.